dmnks/rpm/tests/README.md

 # Tests

-This test-suite exercises the local build of RPM installed into an OS file system tree with compatible runtime dependencies.
-Currently, the following methods (*mktree backends*) of initializing the file system tree are supported:
+This test-suite exercises the local build of RPM against an OS filesystem tree with compatible runtime dependencies using rootless containers.
+Currently, the following methods (*mktree backends*) of initializing the filesystem tree are
+supported:

-1. **OCI** - Uses an OCI image matching the running Linux distro.
+1. **OCI** - Uses an OCI image based on the running Linux distro.
 This backend is suitable for native development on a Linux workstation and is selected by default (requires Podman).

-2. **Rootfs** - Uses the root file system itself and thus requires the runtime dependencies of RPM and root privileges.
+2. **Rootfs** - Uses the root filesystem itself and thus requires the runtime dependencies of RPM and root privileges.
 This backend is suitable for use within a development container and can be selected with the CMake option `-DMKTREE_BACKEND=rootfs`.